 Director and Facilitator

 Lesley Lyle DipHE Clinical Hypnosis, Cert (HE), MSc Applied Positive Psychology

-Author of the book ‘Laugh Your Way to Happiness’ (Watkins Publishers), which describes the facilitation of positive emotions through self-induced laughter exercises, she has appeared on BBC TV and radio and written articles for Psychologies, Mind Body Spirit, Watkins and several online magazines.
-She is a regular guest on Express FM and BBC Radio Solent where she talks about wellbeing.
+Author of the book ‘Laugh Your Way to Happiness’ (Watkins Publishers), which describes the facilitation of positive emotions through self-induced laughter exercises, she has appeared on BBC TV and radio and has written articles for Psychologies, Mind Body Spirit, Watkins and several online magazines.

-She is mother of three adult children and two newly-arrived grandchildren and lives with her partner, Iain, in The New Forest.
+She is the mother of three adult children, five grandchildren. and lives with her partner Iain, and Molly the dog, in The New Forest, UK.

 Piers Worth PhD

 Piers retired as a ‘Reader’ (Associate Professor equivalent) at Bucks New University in the United Kingdom last summer, 2019.
 He is a Chartered Psychologist and accredited psychotherapist, in addition to having extensive organisational consulting experience.

 Piers wrote and launched the University’s MSc Applied Positive Psychology programme in 2012 and worked on it until his retirement.
 The programme established an international reputation for student care – a practise reflected in the work of PPL.

 .His research and writing focus at the present time is the application of positive psychology to lifespan development, positive ageing, and in particular how creativity develops within individual lives.

 - Managed the Department of Psychology at Bucks New University between 2010 and 2015.